 From Amsterdam Central Train Station, follow the very clearly posted signs to the ferry.
 Leaving the station, the ferries will be located just across the road on your left.

-Depending where you’re planning to explore in Amsterdam Noord, take the ferry to either Buiksloterweg or IJplein (If you’re staying in ClinkNOORD, go to Buiksloterweg).
+Depending on where you’re planning to explore in Amsterdam Noord, take the ferry to either Buiksloterweg or IJplein (If you’re staying in ClinkNOORD, go to Buiksloterweg).

 The ferries are free and run every few minutes, 24 hours.
 They are operated by GVB.